Why you should layer your clothing for hillwalking comfort and performance

 How to layer for hill walking

-Base layer: This layer sits next to your skin to move moisture away quickly.
+Base layer: This layer sits next to your skin, it moves moisture away quickly.

 • Purpose: Wicks sweat away from the body to prevent dampness which can cause a chilling effect.